 And that’s it!
 The rest is up to you.
 We know starting therapy together is a big step - but it’s a really positive one, that proves how committed you are to each other and to deepening the intimacy between you, so you can get your life together back on track.

-If you want more lessons on how to deal with the difficult stuff, check out how with the Blueheart app here.
+If you want more lessons on how to deal with the difficult stuff, take the assessment so we can get you started with a relevant plan.